trungleviet-agilityio/backend-training/database-learning/practice/docs/business_rules.md

-# 📜 Business Rules for TV Company Database
+# 📜 Business Rules for TV Series Database

 ---

 ## 1. Introduction
-This document defines all business rules for the TV company database system, organized by enforcement type and table.
+This document defines all business rules for the TV series database system, organized by enforcement type and table.
 Rules are categorized as **schema logic** (enforced by database constraints/triggers) or **application logic** (enforced by application code) based on database design best practices.

 **Key Distinction:**
 - **Schema Logic**: Enforced at database level (constraints, triggers, foreign keys)